Despite all of the protective measures we may put in place, those who are determined to exploit and abuse others can sometimes find a way to do so.

 If you wish to make a complaint about a member of diocesan staff, you can download our complaints policy below.

-If you have a concern about the behaviour of a member of clergy, you can also contact the Senior Advisor and Chaplain to the Bishops, Rev Preb Stephen Lynas.
+If you have a concern about the behaviour of a member of clergy, you can also contact the Chaplain and Adviser to the bishops, the Revd Dr Graham Dodds.

 What happens next?